cmuratori/misc/cleancodeqa.md

          for me.
 So, let us continue this conversation, while limiting our lines to 80 characters -- you know, like a Holerith card.
 That way, no matter what kind of chip this code executes on, it'll probably be able to keep up.  >B^D

+**CASEY**: I couldn't resist, so I looked at the performance capture in Chrome and we now know who the culprit is :) It's the "emoji picker"!
+And your guess about the kind of problem was not far off.

+I only glanced at the code, but the issue appears to be that every time you type a character, the "emoji picker" will scan backwards in the text to see if what you have typed is an emoji.
+You can see it "work" if you type, say, a colon followed by "bacon" or whatever.
+When you do that it will put up a little drop-down for emoji completions and show the cute little bacon icon.
+I can't recall ever using (or wanting) this feature, but, I guess it's there if we... uh... need it?
+Anyway, for long paragraphs this scanning process eventually gets slow enough to prevent responsive processing of keystrokes.

+However, this newfound knowledge does provide us with a "work-around".
+Whenever we get to the point in a paragraph where the github text editor becomes prohibitively slow, we can just _pretend we are starting a new emoji_ and this solves the problem by preventing the picker from scanning as far backward.
+We can do this by just typing a colon, because that's the thing that normally starts emoji!
+For example, right now this paragraph is starting to be really sluggish.
+So I'm just going to put a colon right here : and voila!
+Now I'm back to normal typing speed, no worries.
+I could probably go a few more sentences like this just fine.
+Of course, I'd have to drop another colon at that point, but, it seems a small price to pay to see what I'm typing.

+I would actually have read the code carefully to find out _why_ the thing seems to scan backwards so far, when obviously the emoji strings can't ever be that long.
+What's the maximum length of an emoji name?
+Twenty characters?
+Thirty?
+It can't be much.
+But the fact that my work-around works seems to indicate I'm not wrong about the problem.
+So I guess they must just have coded something like "scan backwards until you see a colon" and left it at that.

+Why it causes such a vicious slowdown is another interesting question.
+From the looks of the profile, I think what's happening is the emoji check just has to take enough time to be _longer_ than it takes you to type the next character.
+Once it gets up to a hundred milliseconds or so, I suspect what is happening is the next keyboard event comes in before it's done, so it just ends up woefully behind and it can't catch up until you stop typing :( But that's just a guess, I didn't actually investigate.

+Anyway, I figured that might amuse you so I thought I'd share it with you before we continued our discussion!